i-translation/dnsguide/chapter1.md

 }
 ```

-The implementation involves a lot of bit twiddling:
+The implementation involves a lot of bit twiddling (位处理):

 ```rust
 impl DnsHeader {